Antonio Vojak: Career

 Vojak was born in Pula, now in Croatia but then part of Austria-Hungary, and later ceded to the Kingdom of Italy in 1918.

 Vojak's football career started with Lazio during the 1924–25 season, his stay there was very short; playing only 10 games but scoring 7 goals.
 This caught the attention of Juventus, who signed up Vojak within that year.

 During his three-year stay with the Turinese team, Vojak was part of a squad which won the Italian Football Championship in 1926, amassing 46 goals in 102 games for the club in total.

 He moved on next to Napoli, playing in a squad that featured Attila Sallustro.
 He stayed with the club until 1935, scoring over 100 goals for them.
-Vojak also appeared for the Italy national football team once in 1932 where he played midfield in the silver winning 1931-32 Central European International Cup campaign.
+Vojak also appeared for the Italy national football team once in 1932 where he played midfield in the silver medal winning 1931–32 Central European International Cup campaign.
 Due to fascist anti-slav laws, he was forced to use the name Vogliani.

 After leaving Napoli, Vojak played only two more seasons; first with Genoa and then with Lucchese-Libertas in 1936–37 where he played only 1 game.
 After retiring, he served as a manager.
 He died in 1975.